 When the bartender spins Rick around on his chair and kisses him on both cheeks, saying, "Boss, you've done a beautiful thing," Rick smacks him on the back and replies, "Get away from me, you crazy Russian."
 We hear the sound of the smack quite a while after Rick hits the bartender.

 When Rick and Ilsa are listening to the sound of German guns out the window in Paris, Rick comments that they are from the "New German 77s".
 Actually, the German Army used a 77 mm. field gun in World War I, not World War II.
-The script writers, (or perhaps Rick himself) may have been thinking of this older weapon.
+Other sources claim that the script change was made from the original "88s", on the basis of a War Dept request, to avoided tipping off the Germans as to America's awareness of the new weapon.

 Ferrari's "blue parrot" is a different species.
 It is hard to tell in black and white, but based on the face patch, size and gray scale of the colors, the parrot is a scarlet macaw (red and yellow with blue wing tips) or Ara Macao; and not a blue macaw (hyacinth or blue and gold).

 Right before showing Rick the letters of transit, Ugarte begins lighting a new cigarette with his previous cigarette, but gives up doing so and puts the unlit cigarette on the ashtray in front of him, where it rests partially on the table.
 Moments later there are two cigarettes in the ashtray, none of which are resting on the table.
 Moments later, as Ugarte leaves the table, the cigarettes have disappeared from the ashtray.

 While Captain Renault is chatting with Rick outside the Café Américain, the medal to the left on Renault's tunic clearly extends below the pocket flap.
 In the next scene the medal is significantly smaller and does not extend below the pocket flap.